Nialljb/unity-docs/UNITY-data-naming-SOP.md

 Notice how I use zero padding before the number 001 rather than 1.
 This is because without it when organising the data in alphanumeric order participant1 would be put next to participant11 and participant111.
 The zero padding keeps files in the order we would expect them to be.

-Dash (-) and underscore characters (_) are often used as delimiters when programing (seperating bits of information).
-In this case it can be usful to seperate the study, participant ID, and the scanning session/visit.
-It is important to be *consistant* with the use of dashes and underscores.
+Dash (-) and underscore characters (_) are often used as delimiters when programming (separating bits of information).
+In this case it can be useful to separate the study, participant ID, and the scanning session/visit.
+It is important to be *consistent* with the use of dashes and underscores.
-For the most part if labeling data, underscores will be preffered as dashes are used in BIDS later on to label the type of information.
+For the most part if labelling data, underscores will be preferred as dashes are used in BIDS later on to label the type of information.

 A simple structure like the following would be good:
 > projectname[ID number]_visit[number]